cvmfs/docker-graphdriver/daemon/README.md

 The conversion simply ingest every layer in an image, create a thin image and finally push the thin image to the registry.

-Such images can be used by docker with the plugins.
+Such images can be used by docker with the  thin image plugins.

+The daemon also transform the images into singularity images and store them into the repository.

+The layers are stored into the `.layer` subdirectory, while the singularity images are stored in the `singularity` subdirectory.

 ## General workflow